Winnode/PixelTab/Readme.md

-# Winnode Project Bot
+# PixelTab

-This is a script for a bot designed for the Winnode Project.
-The bot interacts with the Winnode Project API to retrieve user data, mining progress, and claim mining rewards.
+PixelTab is a script for a bot designed for the PixelVerse Project.
+The bot interacts with the PixelVerse Project API to retrieve user data, mining progress, and claim mining rewards.

 ## Features
 - Fetch user data including username, Telegram ID, and clicks count.